PrinceGeorgesTech/git-tutorial/PITCHME.md

 - How to clone a git repository (repo)
 - How to stage and unstage changes
 - How to commit and rollback changes
-- Branching
+- How to and when to create branches
 ---
 ## What we are going to learn.
 ### Part 2 Github
 - What is it and what is it used for?
+- How is it different from Git?
 - Create and configure a Github account
-- How to push code to github
+- How to push code to Github
 - How to create and merge pull requests
 ---
 ## What is Git?